KnpLabs/KnpUserBundle/Resources/doc/index.md

 In order for Symfony's security component to use the FOSUserBundle, you must tell it to do so in the `security.yml` file.
-The `security.yml` file is where the basic configuration for the security for your application is contained.
+The `security.yml` file is where the basic security configuration for your application is contained.

 Below is a minimal example of the configuration necessary to use the FOSUserBundle in your application: